subhanjali19-wq/portfolio-project/README.md

 **Solution:**
 I completed the authentication process and verified that Codex was working correctly.

+### Issue 3: Git was not installed

+When I tried to clone the repository in Cursor, Git commands were not available.

+**Solution:**
+I installed Git for Windows, verified the installation using `git --version`, cloned the repository successfully, and confirmed it was synchronized with GitHub using `git status`.

 ## Outcome

 Successfully completed the required environment setup and verified that both Claude Code and OpenAI Codex are installed and operational.